rubyforgood/human-essentials/README.md

 ## Development

 ### Ruby Version
-This app uses Ruby version 2.5.1, indicated in `/.ruby-version`, which will be auto-selected if you use a Ruby versioning manager like `rvm` or `rbenv`.
+This app uses Ruby version 2.5.3, indicated in `/.ruby-version` and `Gemfile`, which will be auto-selected if you use a Ruby versioning manager like `rvm` or `rbenv`.

 ### Database Configuration
 This app uses PostgreSQL for all environments.
 You'll also need to create the `dev` and `test` databases, the app is expecting them to be named `diaper_development` and `diaper_test`, respectively.
 This should all be handled with `rails db:setup`.